Happy-Ferret/nct/doc/nct.md

 -p prefix_str, --prefix prefix_str
  Prefix to be used for each configuration variable.
 By default, no prefix is used.

+-s random_seed, --seed ramdom_seed
+ Fixed seed to be used while generating random configuration.
+This can be used to create exactly same configuration file.

 -o output_file, --output output_file
  File to which generated output needs to be written.
 File extension of output_file is recognized and appropriate code is generated.
 Recognized file extensions are: